CorvusPrudens/Firewheel/README.md

 * Custom audio node API allowing for a plethora of 3rd party generators and effects
 * Basic [CLAP](https://cleveraudio.org/) plugin hosting (non-WASM only), allowing for more open source and proprietary 3rd party effects and synths
 * Silence optimizations (avoid processing if the audio buffer contains all zeros, useful when using "pools" of nodes where the majority of the time nodes are unused)
-* Tweens and animation curves for various effects
+* Ability to add "sequences" to certain nodes (i.e. automation and sequences of events).
 * A general purpose "preset" graph with an easy-to-use interface
 * Support for loading a wide variety of audio formats
 * Fault tolerance for audio streams (The game shouldn't stop or crash just because the player accidentally unplugged their headphones.)